chanikjo/chanikjo.github.io/_pages/projects.md

 <details>
 <summary><span style="font-size:12pt">Abstract </span> </summary>
-<span style="font-size:12.0pt"><span style="color:black">We find that consumption spreads through social networks via a "visibility bias" channel, consistent with the model of Han et al. (2023).
-Using county-level Facebook connectedness and exogenous fracking shocks, we show that a 1% increase in a closely linked county's consumption raises local spending by 0.35% next year.
-Heterogeneous effects-stronger among more socially connected households and for socially visible goods-indicate transmission through social observation instead of economic linkages.
-Without their own income gains, households respond by buying cheaper goods, and peer-induced spending increases delinquency rates, underscoring that biased social observation, rather than economic connectedness, undermines financial stability. </span></span>
+<span style="font-size:12.0pt"><span style="color:black">We examine whether and how consumption transmits through social networks.
+Exploiting the U.S. shale boom as an exogenous income shock and county-level Facebook connectedness to identify causal spillovers, we find that 1% increase in a closely connected county's consumption raises the focal county's own consumption by about 0.35\% the following year, despite no local income change.
+The effect is strongest for socially salient and expensive goods, and for more sociable households, consistent with transmission through social observation rather than economic linkages.
+This peer-induced spending also raises mortgage delinquency rates, weakening household financial stability.</span></span>
 </details>